 When you are taken back to your profile page, the image might not appear to have changed.
 If this is so, just use the "Reload" button in your browser.

-There are several optional fields allowing you to add further details to your profile such as contact details and your website.
+There are several optional fields (all advanced) allowing you to add further details to your profile such as contact details and your website.

 Custom Profile Categories